jarecoo/practice/notes.md

 “Bluebonnets in the Spring” Aaron Watson
 ```

 ### Live Life on Purpose
+- “‘First tell yourself what kind of person you want to be, then do what you have to do’ -Epictetus, Discourses, 3.23.1-2a … An archer is unlikely to hit a target she did not aim for” The Daily Stoic, p.136
 - “You rarely have time for everything you want in this life, so you need to make choices.
 And hopefully your choices come from a deep sense of who you are” - Fred Rogers
 - Try to never do anything on autopilot, especially in respect to your purpose in life, never execute on it on autopilot.
 The best way to live is to be present at every moment, and live in the now.
 Bringing awareness and mindfulness to the present will not only keep you grounded, it will keep you happy.
 You can bring awareness to your forward thinking self as well, being present in the now doesn’t preclude any sort of proactive, goal-oriented, or analytical living, it just brings a presence to it.
 - Mindfulness is about present and purposeful living.
 It’s not wholly about sitting with eyes closed and body still, but about slowing the mind down to bring presence and purpose to every moment.
 You can be active and also be mindful.
 You can be ambitious and also be mindful.
 At a simple level it’s just about presence and purpose in life.